azzindani/00_Data_Source/README.md

 Dear Sir / Madam,

-You can import the data from this repository
+You can import the data from this repository to your colab project with the step below.

+Thank You